doki-theme/doki-theme-jetbrains/README.md

 ---

-# I need help!
+# Theme Not Working?
+Things do not work the way I expect them to work!
 # [Please see this page for help!](https://github.com/cyclic-reference/ddlc-jetbrains-theme/wiki/Trouble-Shooting!)
-## Theme Not Working?
-Things do not work the way I expect them to work!

 Plugin page:
 https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme